 4.4 [Reserved]

-4.5 Credits for 2018 and Subsequent Model Years.
+4.5 Credits for 2018 through 2025 Model Years.

 (a) ZEV Credit Calculations.
 Credits from a ZEV delivered for sale are based on the ZEV’s UDDS all electric range, determined in accordance with these test procedures using the following equation: